 Acamprosate, commonly sold under the brand name Campral, is a drug that is said to reduce cravings for alcohol and withdrawal symptoms.
 This is a pill that may help you to stop drinking if you are a heavy drinker or abuse alcohol.

 Acamprosate is not suitable for severe alcohol withdrawal or where a person has a heavy dependence on alcohol.
 Whilst it may support a person in reducing their alcohol intake, other medications should be used to prevent severe withdrawal symptoms from occurring.

-Various studies have found that acamprosate is only effective to treat alcohol disorders when combined with counselling and psychotherapy.
-Used on its own it has been found to be ineffective.
+Various studies have found that acamprosate is only effective in treating alcohol disorders when combined with counselling and psychotherapy.
+Used on its own, it has been found to be ineffective.

 Baclofen, a selective gamma-aminobutyric acid-B (GABA-B) receptor agonist, has been trialled for its effectiveness in treating alcohol withdrawal.
 However, the studies show mixed results.
 This is partly due to the uncertainty around dosing and its effectiveness.
 There were also some concerns for patient safety.

-Baclofen It is believed to work by decreasing the activity of certain neurotransmitters within the brain.
-Its use in alcohol use disorders is prescribed off label.
-More commonly, Baclofen sold under the brand name of Lioresal is used to treat muscle spasticity.
+Baclofen is believed to work by decreasing the activity of certain neurotransmitters within the brain.
+Its use in alcohol use disorders is prescribed off-label.
+More commonly, Baclofen, sold under the brand name Lioresal, is used to treat muscle spasticity.